 How do I know you are reliable?
 We began selling farm goods to the public in 2004, by beginning weekly sales with four customers.
 We have gained a tremendous amount of experience in growing food, have a lot of diversity, and have a solid understanding of our job.
 While no farm is immune from acts of nature, I can say that no one has ever been “ripped off” by participating with our farm.
 We believe in “making it right” with others.
 We have always returned money that we owed, and our farming is not the only source of income for our family.
 We weathered the economic downturn of 2008, and are among a handful of area farms that have been in business for more than ten years.

 Do you deliver year round?
 Up to 2015, we grew and delivered boxes 49 weeks of the year, closing at Thanksgiving, Christmas and New Year’s.
-We are now evaluating a longer shutdown in the winter months, stopping service as of the week prior to Thanksgiving and resuming sometime after the first of the New Year….alwaysTBA but usually between mid January and mid February depending on crops and circumstances.
+We are now usually closing for a few of the winter months, stopping service as of the week prior to Thanksgiving and resuming sometime after the first of the New Year….alwaysTBA but usually between mid January and mid February depending on crops and circumstances.

 I can’t remember if I’m getting a box this week, what do I do? and at the very end of the weekly email there is a list of who receives boxes that week.
 You should check this right away to make sure you are/aren’t getting a box as expected.